Budgeting for Private AI Growth

 When demand outgrows the first machine, the lever is hardware, and it is a deliberate purchase like the first one.
 More or larger GPUs raise the ceiling, and because you own the stack, added compute extends the same system rather than starting a new contract.

-The modest start can grow into something substantial, but along a path you control and pace.
+The entry system can grow into something substantial, but along a path you control and pace.
 That is ordinary capital planning, not open-ended exposure.

 Budgeting Without Illusions

-A defensible private AI budget names the small start and the real cost of scale in the same breath.
+A defensible private AI budget names the defined entry and the real cost of scale in the same breath.
 It is not free to grow, and it is not unlimited on one box, but every step is visible, owned, and chosen.

 That honesty is what makes the budget hold up under scrutiny, because nothing in it depends on hoping a meter stays low.
-If the floor is modest and the path is yours to set, what would you want to prove first?
+If the entry is one number and the path is yours to set, what would you want to prove first?